i-m-iron-man/Foragax/README.md

     <img src="https://github.com/i-m-iron-man/Foragax/blob/main/docs/assets/sheep_wolf.gif" width="250"/>
 </div>

+A more general Agent-based modeling framework is now available at [abmax](https://github.com/i-m-iron-man/abmax).
+Please consider using that.
+All further developments will occur there.

 Foragax is an Agent-Based Modelling (ABM) package based on JAX.
 It provides scalable and efficient ABM simulations by leveraging JAX's automatic vectorization and just-in-time compilation capabilities.
 The main features of Foragax include: